Akhilesh0804/olist-ecommerce-analysis/README.md

 customer satisfaction.
 Northern and Northeastern states are significantly underserved, with Roraima averaging 29.4 days and Alagoas scoring only 3.8.
-The root cause is seller concentration rather than seller quality — 64 to 80% of orders reaching remote states are fulfilled by São Paulo based sellers travelling thousands of kilometres.
+The root cause is seller concentration rather than seller quality, 64 to 80% of orders reaching remote states are fulfilled by São Paulo based sellers travelling thousands of kilometres.
 States with meaningful local seller presence such as Minas Gerais and Paraná at over 13% local share consistently achieve